api3dao/airseeker/config/configuration.md

 The number of consecutive attempts for which the data feed is allowed to remain updatable before the update transactions start tipping the block builder.
 The count includes the attempt that submitted the original update transaction, so with a threshold of N, the first tipped submission happens on attempt N + 1.
-Attempts that did not manage to submit a transaction (e.g. because of RPC failures) still increase the count, but tipping only activates after a transaction has actually been submitted during the pending period.

 ##### `multiplier`

 The multiplier used to compute the tip amount from the transaction fee (i.e., the gas price multiplied by the gas limit) of the update transaction.
 A maximum of 2 decimals are supported.

-Note that this is the fee that the transaction actually pays, so the gas price it is based on has already been multiplied by `recommendedGasPriceMultiplier` (or the scaling multiplier of the pending transaction) and capped by sanitization.
-The multipliers therefore compound: the tip is at most `multiplier * min(maxScalingMultiplier * gasPrice, sanitizationGasPriceCap) * gasLimit`, and with a `recommendedGasPriceMultiplier` of 1.5 and a `multiplier` of 1.5 the tip of an unscaled transaction is 2.25 times the gas price recommended by the provider multiplied by the gas limit.
-This also means that the tip stops growing once the gas price is capped by sanitization; use `maxTip` to bound it further, and pick `multiplier` against the gas settings of the chain rather than against the raw gas price.
+Note that the gas price it is based on has already been multiplied by `recommendedGasPriceMultiplier` (or the scaling multiplier of the pending transaction) and capped by sanitization, so the multipliers compound.

 ##### `maxTip` _(optional)_